jindudimuna/jindudimuna/README.md

 - <h1>👋 Hi, I’m @jindudimuna</h1>
-- 👀 I’m interested in front-end development
+- 👀 Fullstack developer with a focus on frontend web developement
 - 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me: email- danieldimuna@gmail.com